X-Pypeline/X-Pypeline/docs/index.rst

 How to run X-Pypeline
 ---------------------

-The main product of this package is the command-line executable `wscan`, which runs an end-to-end search for statistical coincidences, and produces a list of viable data-quality flags that can be used as vetoes in a search, as well as an HTML summary.
+The main product of this package is the command-line executable `setUpJobs`, which runs a script that sets up X-Pipeline gravitational-wave searches of SN GRB and ALLSKY/SPHRAD.

 To run an analysis: